 AWARDS

 Nights in the Asylum was shortlisted for the Commonwealth Writers' Prize for best first book.
-It was the winner of the Nita B. Kibble Literary Award for Women Writers 2008.
+It was the winner of the 2008 Nita B. Kibble Literary Award for Women Writers, and the 2009 People's Choice Award.

 PUBLISHING DATES

 Nights In The Asylum was published in paperback by Vintage (Random House Australia- (top right) on 2nd April 2007, and in hardback by Picador UK (right) on 18th May 2007.
-The paperback edition will be available in the UK from the 1st May 2008.
+The paperback edition was available in the UK from the 1st May 2008.

 REVIEWS